Dosage Form: injection, solution

 Famotidine Injection Description

-The active ingredient in Famotidine Injection, USP is a histamine H2-receptor antagonist.
-Famotidine Injection, USP is [1-Amino-3-[[[2-[(diaminomethylene)amino]-4-thiazolyl]-methyl]thio]propylidene] sulfamide.
-The molecular formula of Famotidine Injection, USP is C8H15N702S3 and its molecular weight is 337.45.
+The active ingredient in Famotidine Injection is a histamine H2-receptor antagonist.
+Famotidine is N'-(aminosulfonyl)-3-[[[2-[(diaminomethylene)amino]-4-thiazolyl]methyl]thio]propanimidamide.
+The empirical formula of famotidine is C8H15N7O2S3 and its molecular weight is 337.45.
 Its structural formula is:

 CLINICAL PHARMACOLOGY IN ADULTS